-1. Grant funding will be calculated using the actual September count date enrolments for the current school year.
+- 1. Grant funding will be calculated using the actual September count date enrolments for the current school year. - 2.
+All funds provided should be spent in the school year in which they were allocated.
+Any unused funds may be required to be returned to Alberta Education.